A Figure from the Common Lot

 Gérard, in one of his antic moods, and pacing Sylvie’s drawing room, had shaken his head.
 “This is becoming too ambitious.
 We’ll have a dozen things before we know it…and then you will think of a dozen more.
 Honoré, you want to write a book.”

 Gérard fished a small blue bottle from his coat pocket, uncorked it and shook three or four drops of its contents into his wine glass.
 He extended the glass towards Honoré, as though to confirm that, among friends, he concealed none of his propensities.
-He drained the glass, set it on a table; then, after plumping a cushion, Gérard stretched out on the floor, resting his head on this.
-“But, I have opinions of my own; why should they be buried?”
+He drained the glass, set it on a table; after plumping a cushion, he stretched out on the floor, resting his head on this.
+“But, I have opinions of my own…why should they be buried?”